sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 ### flow_mat: A table with all the commands to run

-This is also a tab separated table, with a minimum of three columns names as defined below:
+This is also a tab separated table, with a minimum of three column as defined below:

 - samplename: A grouping column.
 The table is split using this column and each subset is treated as a individual flow.
 This makes it very easy to process multiple samples using a single submission command.
 	- If all the commands are for a single sample, one can just repeat a dummy name like sample1 all throughout.
 - jobname: This corresponds to the name of the step.
-This should match perfectly with the jobname column in flow_def table defined above.
+This should match exactly with the jobname column in flow_def table defined above.
 - cmd: A shell command to run.
 One can get quite creative here.
-These could be multiple shell commands separated by a `;` or `&&`, more on this `here <http://stackoverflow.com/questions/3573742/difference-between-echo-hello-ls-vs-echo-hello-ls>`__.
+These could be multiple shell commands separated by a `;` or `&&`, more on this `here <http://stackoverflow.com/questions/3573742/difference-between-echo-hello-ls-vs-echo-hello-ls>`_.

-Here is a example `flow_mat <https://raw.githubusercontent.com/sahilseth/flowr/master/inst/extdata/example1_flow_mat.txt>`__
+Here is an example [flow_mat](https://raw.githubusercontent.com/sahilseth/flowr/master/inst/extdata/example1_flow_mat.txt)